canvas-ai/canvas-electron/README.md

 - **Filter**: Represents a single filter or feature bitmap*; example: ``universe://customer_a/:emails/:today``, where :emails represents the "data/abstraction/email" feature bitmap, :today represents the "filter/datetime/today" filter.

 - **Label**: A noop layer with no context or feature bitmap links

+## Why Canvas you ask

+There are couple of motivating factors for this project:

+- I never really liked the "desktop" UI/UX, stacked nor tiled, and now [due to more mature libraries, better tooling in general, ai] it is finally feasible to experiment on my own implementation without burning 1/4 of an average human lifespan
+- I never liked the rigidness of a flat, "static" file system hierarchy, always wanted to have dynamic "views" on top of my data without unwanted duplication or too much manual symlinking effort(this dates back to 2007?, found out msft once worked on a similar - fs as a db - concept)
+- I kept collecting \_RESTORE\_ and \_TO\_SORT\_ folders within some random dirs of other \_TO\_SORT\_ folders, had data on a growing number of usb sticks, memory cards, <random cloud provider> instances and computers at work and in our household.
+I want to know where my rare-studio-recording-2008.mp3 is located("asus mp3 player", smb://nas.lan/some/random/folder, file://deviceid/foo/bar/baz/Downloads, timecapsule gps :)
+- I want to have a working "roaming profile" experience across all my devices running linux and windows.
+On linux, container-based applications I can freeze on logout/undock and unfreeze on a different linux machine(main motivation behind my iolinux distro experiment)
+- I want to easily discover peers, share files and collaborate on documents within a LAN
+- I want to use all my devices to work, export an application menu, toolbox or applet(music player of my HiFi-connected pc) to my phone or tablet, or a more practical example, have my Canvas timeline on my phone so that whenever I search for some emails or notes, I can easily use swipe and zoom gestures *on my phone* to zoom into the timeframe and filter out files I work on on my main workstation dynamically
+- Pin devices to specific workspaces or contexts(fe my work nb to universe://work) so I can trash my work-life balance even more
+- Related to a previous point, have all my data backed on multiple backends with fine-grained rules and policies with versioning support where I find necessary, have a working local cross-platform multi-backend caching solution
+- Have a personal AI assistant that can interact with the Canvas application, underlying OS and with my context-related data, that would learn and optimize to best cather for my workflows
+- Have the option to easily integrate other applications to make them context-aware(easier than to roll-out a custom browser, note taking app, todo app etc), kde/plasma activities were close but not close enough

 <br />